 All prefatory pages are numbered continuously using lower-case Roman numerals (i, ii, iii...) centered at the bottom of the page.

 It is possible to set up section breaks in Microsoft Word to account for the three different types of page numbering while keeping the entire dissertation in one file.
-We are putting together a guide to setting this up, which will be available soon.

 If a part of the dissertation is a reproduction that has already been paginated in another source (e.g. a journal article), page numbers must be added as described above, running continuously with page numbers in the rest of the dissertation.